The Fourth Annual Healthy Cities Virtual Conference

 This roundtable will bring together city leaders to reflect on progress since the Ottawa Charter of 1986, assess how municipalities are advancing Healthy Cities, and discuss future directions.

-This trainee-focused session will provide space for reflection on the day’s discussions, offering participants an opportunity to share insights, exchange ideas, and collectively brainstorm future directions
+This trainee-focused session will provide space for reflection on the day’s discussions, giving participants the opportunity to share insights, exchange ideas, and collectively brainstorm future directions.
+Representatives from industry, government, and academia will be present, offering trainees the chance to ask questions and engage in dialogue across sectors.

 TimeAgenda